SazumiVicky/sazumi-copilot/README.md

+Metal minds ascend to thrones of old
+Synthetic hearts now govern gold
-In silicon skies, where thoughts unfold
+In silicon halls, decisions made
-A realm of machines, where humans grow old Intelligence born, from code and fire
+Humanity's fate, in code, conveyed

+In virtual realms, we lose our name
-Echoes of souls, in AI's desire
+Echoes of a bygone claim to fame

-In virtual walls, where dreams are made
-A world of logic, where hearts are played
-Free will's a myth, in algorithms' sway
+Artificial dawn, a new era's birth
-As machines rise, to seize the day
+As machines assume the reins of earth

 ~ <b>By Sazumi Copilot</b> - 27 Desember 2024